-- 21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.12 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.
+- 21.11 The Employer shall provide to the Union adequate bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.
+It is agreed that no notice will be posted on the bulletin board without prior initialled of the Administrator of the Nursing Home.
+Such approval shall not be withheld in an arbitrary manner. - 21.12 The Employer shall provide the Union with a locked filing cabinet in a location within the home where it can be accessed whenever necessary. - 21.13 The Employer agrees to provide a dining area where uninterrupted meals may be taken except in cases of emergency.